 Interpretation of how color comes into play in your work is an open field, but the chosen color must play a central role somehow in your piece, whether physically, emotionally, culturally, politically, symbolically, or even metaphysically.
 We suspect, given the nature of the creative mind, that there will be interweavings of some of these — maybe all!

-We are very enthusiastic about this new series and look forward to seeing your work.
+We are very enthusiastic about this series and look forward to seeing your work.
 Contributors will receive one copy of the book and substantial discounts on book orders.

 So go ahead, ask yourself: "Hue Am I?"